Leave This Town

-Leave This Town is the second album by the American rock band Daughtry, released on July 14, 2009, by RCA Records and 19 Entertainment.
+Leave This Town is the second album by the American rock band Daughtry, released on July 14, 2009, by RCA Records.
 It is the first album that they recorded as a band, as their self-titled debut album was recorded before the band was formed and only lead singer Chris Daughtry was signed to the label.
 It was also their last album to feature Joey Barnes on drums.
 The album's style is primarily arena rock, with influences ranging from hard rock to pop rock.

 Three singles were released from the album, led by "No Surprise", which became the group's fourth chart topper on the Billboard Adult Top 40 chart in August 2009.
 All three peaked within the top 40 on the Billboard Hot 100 and within the top five on both the Adult Top 40 and Adult Contemporary charts.

 The album was released to generally mixed reviews, with critics noting the lack of progression from their previous album.
-It fared better commercially, debuting atop the Billboard 200 and selling over 1.3 Million copies in the US alone.
+It fared better commercially, debuting atop the Billboard 200 and selling over 1.3 million copies in the US alone.
 Leave This Town has been certified Platinum by both the RIAA and Music Canada.

 Background

 Chris Daughtry announced on his Twitter that there would be 14 songs on the record, but 5 bonus tracks in different stores.
 Nearly 70 songs were written for Leave This Town, before the selection was narrowed down to 19.
 Daughtry co-wrote the songs on the album with Richard Marx, Chad Kroeger from Nickelback, Ryan Tedder from OneRepublic, Jason Wade from Lifehouse, Adam Gontier from Three Days Grace, Eric Dill from The Click Five, and Mitch Allan from SR-71 and Tommy Henriksen.
 On May 29, 2009, Daughtry released the album art cover.
-The songs written with Marx, Tedder, Gontier and Wade didn't make the standard edition of the album, but were released as bonus tracks in various markets.
+The songs written with Marx, Tedder, Gontier and Wade did not make the standard edition of the album, but were released as bonus tracks in various markets.